-Butter - I use unsalted butter in all my recipes, unless I specifically say otherwise.
-This gives me the option to control the amount of salt as I see needed.
+Butter - I use unsalted butter in all my recipes unless I specifically say otherwise.
+This gives me the option to control the amount of salt I see needed.

-PRO TIPS: Infuse flavours and bring your tart shells to another level by adding citrus zest like lemon, orange or lime.
+PRO TIPS: Infuse flavors and bring your tart shells to another level by adding citrus zest like lemon, orange, or lime.

 For the healthy lemon curd.

 Honey - I'm using raw organic honey.
 It gives this delicious mild sweetness to our lemon curd.
 You can use maple syrup also.